-Need-based awards, the following grants are available to help UW Oshkosh graduate students meet the rising costs of tuition.
+Generally, a grant is a need-based award that does not have to be repaid.
+The following grants are available to help UW Oshkosh graduate students meet the costs of tuition.
 Additional grant listings can be found on the Financial Aid Office website.

-These grants are designed to support research projects carried out by graduate students.
-Projects must provide students with a meaningful research experience, with the student assuming the principal role and the faculty or teaching academic staff member serving as a mentor.
+These grants are designed to support research projects and creative activity carried out by graduate students.
+Projects must provide students with a meaningful research or creative experience, with the student assuming the principal role and a faculty or teaching academic staff member serving as a mentor.
 The student must write the proposal using the advice and technical expertise of the mentor as a guide.

-The current participating states are Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota and Wisconsin.
-Contact the Office of Graduate Studies to be sure you're eligible and your student financial record is identified properly.
+The current participating states are Illinois, Indiana, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Ohio and Wisconsin.
+Contact the Office of Graduate Studies to be sure you’re eligible and your student financial record is identified properly.

 The NAGAP Graduate Student Enrollment Management Research Grant is designed to encourage emerging knowledge and understanding of the complexities of graduate enrollment management, including all aspects of admissions and recruitment, enrollment, retention and graduation.